 I looked upon this as a call upon humanity indeed, and set about making up a bundle, which I did, of good and suitable things, for the poor naked creatures.
 Soon after, two women friends were in our office requesting clothes for the negroes below, to be sent to Edwd Garrigus, who is one of the health officers, but as Peter was going to negro’s meeting this afternoon, which is near ye State house, I followed my first intent, and sent them there.

 As we see here, the citizenry’s charitable traditions were called upon and in motion from the very beginning.
-The wheels of government also set in motion.
-Upon arrival on August 4th, Midshipman Calvin Stevens, prize master of the Phoebe, wrote Navy Secretary, Benjamin Stoddert, for instructions.
+The wheels of government were also set in motion.
+Upon arrival on August 4th, Midshipman Calvin Stevens, prize master of the Phoebe, wrote Benjamin Stoddert, Secretary of the Navy, for instructions.
 Stoddert, now situated in the nation’s new capital in Washington, wrote back four days later :

 To Midshipman Calvin Stevens, U. S. Navy, from Secretary of the Navy

 [WASHINGTON, D. C.]

 Navy Departmt 8 Augt 1800

 Mr CALVIN STEVENS Prize Master

 with Slaves, Fort Mifflin, near Philad — care of Capt Gill.